uswds/uswds-site/_together/02-findings.md

 [^8]: Top 10 best practices for multilingual websites.
 (June 21, 2022) Retrieved on August 19, 2022, from <https://digital.gov/resources/top-10-best-practices-for-multilingual-websites/>

+Disclaimer: Links to nongovernment sources are made for educational or source citation purposes only, and do not represent an endorsement of the organizations by the General Services Administration.
+The General Services Administration does not assume any responsibility for the content, operation, or policies of other entities' websites.

 </div>
   </div>